SalesLoft/data-analyst-exercise/README.md

 ## Exploratory Problem

 - Here is a bonus challenge which will definitely attract our attention if you answer.
-The challenge is to perform Exploratory Data Analysis (EDA) and provide one well thought out recommendation to our sales process to improve the Close Rate.
+The challenge is to analyze the bookings data and provide recommendations to our sales process to improve the Close Rate.

-- Exploratory Data Analysis (EDA) incorporates a number of techniques to better understand the dataset being used.
-Here’s a link which provides information on EDA https://towardsdatascience.com/an-extensive-guide-to-exploratory-data-analysis-ddd99a03199e which might be useful in answering this bonus question.

 - Definition: Close Rate = Number of opportunities closed won / Number of opportunities

 ### instructions

-- Here’s a last 12 month denormalized data set on our Bookings data [CSV file](/bonus_challenge/data) to perform Exploratory Data Analysis (EDA).
+- Here’s a last 12 month denormalized data set on our Bookings [CSV file](/bonus_challenge/data/Bookings_Data.csv).

-- We will accept analysis in excel, sql, or a notebook software of your choice.

-- Provide your recommendations along with the analysis in the [recommendations directory](/bonus_challenge/recommendations).
+- Submit your recommendations along with the analysis in any Word or PowerPoint document in the [recommendations directory](/bonus_challenge/recommendations).